homeaboutcalendartripslinkscontactnews

-The weather in May was already fairly dry with some very warm spells and flowers seemed to blossom and fade even more quickly than usual.
+The weather is May was already fairly dry with some very warm spells and flowers seemed to blossom and fade even more quickly than usual.
 A few outings proved rewarding, however, with my first sighting of Dictamos in the wild and a wonderful group of tiny Tulipa cretica being our reward for driving to the Nida Plateau in search of an elusive late flowering orchid or ophrys.

 We were rewarded closer to home with a single Serapias in flower above Malia in a field where Nigella blossoms.
 This field is rich with orchids earlier in the season, but by the middle of May all sign of them had disappeared.

-Bellevalia trifoliate? / Βελλεβαλία / Traubenhyazinthen- In the Elounda area there are several places where this Bellevalia grows.
+Bellevalia trifoliate? / Βελλεβαλία / Traubenhyazinthen - In the Elounda area there are several places where this Bellevalia grows.
 It has three long strap like leaves and seems to thrive here.
 I am unsure of its identification and would appreciate some help with this.

-Blackstonia perfoliata - Yellow Wort - A little plant with bright and cheerful yellow flowers, it can prove difficult to photograph, particularly when even a slight breeze is blowing.
+Blackstonia perfoliata - Yellow-wort - A little plant with bright and cheerful yellow flowers, it can prove difficult to photograph, particularly when even a slight breeze is blowing.

 Campanula pelviformis / Hipped shaped Bellflower / Καμπανούλα η λεκαυόμοορψη / Beckenförmige Glockenblume - The stunning blue of this campanula always makes me want to reach for my paints!
 C. pelviformis is endemic to eastern Crete where it is a common sight in April and May.